hswlab/GeminiNet/README.md

 - [X] Chat with Gemini API.
 - [X] Option to update GeminiNET to a new version directly in the APP

-# Features developing now:
+# Features developing now / Bugs fixing now:
-- [ ] Fixing code appearance for historized conversations.
+- [ ] Bugfix: Sometimes, if you try to switch from history to chat view, and there ist still a code suggestion left in the chat view, the code suggestion destroys the chat view.

 # Features developed next:
 - [ ] Dynamic textarea height on Linux, when streaming an AI response (Currently just available on Windows)